cairo-book/cairo-book/src/ch03-02-dictionaries.md

 We can create a new instance of `Felt252Dict<u64>` by using the `default` method of the `Default` trait and add two individuals, each one with their own balance, using the `insert` method.
 Finally, we check the balance of our users with the `get` method.
 These methods are defined in the `Felt252DictTrait` trait in the core library.

 Throughout the book we have talked about how Cairo's memory is immutable, meaning you can only write to a memory cell once but the `Felt252Dict<T>` type represents a way to overcome this obstacle.
-We will explain how this is implemented later on in [Dictionaries Underneath][dict underneath].
+We will explain how this is implemented later on in ["Dictionaries Underneath"][dict underneath].

 Building upon our previous example, let us show a code example where the balance of the same user changes: